apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 ---
 title: II - Managing source code
-description: Learn how to manage your actor's source code more efficiently by integrating it with a GitHub repository.
-This is the standard on the Apify platform.
+description: Learn how to manage your Actor's source code more efficiently by integrating it with a GitHub repository.
+This is standard on the Apify platform.
 sidebar_position: 6.2
 slug: /expert-scraping-with-apify/managing-source-code
 ---

 # Managing source code {#managing-source-code}

-**Learn how to manage your actor's source code more efficiently by integrating it with a GitHub repository.
-This is the standard on the Apify platform.**
+**Learn how to manage your Actor's source code more efficiently by integrating it with a GitHub repository.
+This is standard on the Apify platform.**

 ---